NotNorom/cutepokebot/README.md

 - tags (`string`):
     - the search query with each tag separated by spaces
 - timeout (`int`):
-    - if random_timeout is `false`, amount of minutes to wait till the next post
+    - if timeout_mode is `false`, amount of minutes to wait till the next post
-    - if random_timeout is `true`, the maximum amount of minutes a timeout is choosen from
+    - if timeout_mode is `true`, the maximum amount of minutes a timeout is choosen from
-- random_timeout (`bool`):
+- timeout_mode (`string`):
+    - decided when the bot posts
+    - if `normal`, then the bot posts every n minutes
-    - if a random timeout should be used
+    - if `random`, then the bot chooses a random number of minutes to wait
 - nsfw (`string`):
     - decides if queries are done against e621.net or e926.net
     - if `sfw`, then e926.net is used